alokgaurav04/DA6401_Assignment_3/README.md

 This notebook is structured in such a way that all the cells can be run one after another.
 Run All Cells command can also be used, but be careful of WandB sweeps.

+Run these two lines to install hindi font for ploting heatmap:-

+## Installing font for Hindi for matplotlib ##

+!apt-get install -y fonts-lohit-deva

+!fc-list :lang=hi family

 To run the model without WandB, use the following code:

 model = test_on_dataset(language="hi",